 Research has suggested other interventions that could reduce the risk of homicide for all young children, not just newborns.
-For example, home visitation by trained nurses during pregnancy and the first two years of life (Overpeck, et al, 1998; Olds, Henderson, Chamberlin & Tatelbaum, 1986) is aimed not only at improving the welfare and safety of newborns but also older infants and toddlers.
-Home visitation has been related to reduced levels of neglect and abuse, though an evaluation by Joseph Alper for the Robert Wood Johnson Foundation (Alper & Shapiro, 2003) found that home visitation programs require certain specific conditions for success.
+For example, home visitation by nurses during pregnancy and the first two years of life (Overpeck, et al, 1998; Olds, Henderson, Chamberlin & Tatelbaum, 1986) is aimed not only at improving the welfare and safety of newborns but also older infants and toddlers.
+Indications are that home visitations relate to reduced levels of neglect and abuse, though an evaluation by Joseph Alper for the Robert Wood Johnson Foundation (Alper & Shapiro, 2003) found that home visitation programs require certain specific conditions for success.